tonyG433/Cyrox/README.md

 [![license](https://img.shields.io/badge/license-MIT-orange?style=for-the-badge)](https://opensource.org/licenses/MIT)
 [![invite](https://img.shields.io/badge/Invite_now!-purple?style=for-the-badge)](https://app.revolt.chat/bot/01FM5Q2BVG11V4NSRXPWR29TVP)

-###Welcome to Cyrox!
-Cyrox is an upcoming **Revolt** bot that is supposed to fit all of your needs.
-It uses [Revolt.js](https://www.npmjs.com/package/revolt.js) and Typescript.
+<h3>Welcome to Cyrox!
+Cyrox is an upcoming <b>Revolt</b> bot that is supposed to fit all of your needs.
+It uses <a href="https://www.npmjs.com/package/revolt.js">Revolt.js</a> and Typescript.
 To invite the bot, simply click the link bellow.
-If you have any questions or you are having trouble with Cyrox you can join our [support server](https://app.revolt.chat/invite/aeH8vBQ2).
-(Note: The bot still isn't released yet, therefore uptime may not be good.)
+If you have any questions or you are having trouble with Cyrox you can join our <a href="https://app.revolt.chat/invite/aeH8vBQ2">support server</a>. <i>(Note: The bot still isn't released yet, therefore uptime may not be good.)</i> </h3>

 <h2><a href="https://app.revolt.chat/bot/01FM5Q2BVG11V4NSRXPWR29TVP">✉ Invite the bot by clicking here!</a></h2>